 As you categorize your complaints, you’ll be generating a lot of data about what customers complain about the most.
 Review this data on a regular basis to find opportunities to improve your customer experience and prevent future complaints.

-Help desk software makes this easy when you have built-in reporting that shows frequency of tag usage, but it’s ultimately up to you to make the time and effort to look at it and develop solutions to common problems.
+Help desk software makes this easy when you have built-in reporting that shows the frequency of tag usage, but it’s ultimately up to you to take the time and effort to look at it and develop solutions to common problems.

 Reviewing your data on a regular cadence ensures that you always keep a pulse on what’s important to your customers, even as your business and their expectations change.
 By staying tuned to any changes in customer complaints, you’ll make sure you’re always focusing on what’s most important to customers.

 You’ll also be able to measure the impact on improvements that you implement.
 As you take steps to correct a problem that causes complaints, you should see complaints about that particular problem decrease.
 If you do, then you know you’re on the right track.
 But if you don’t, then you’ll know that you may need to try another method.